stochnet/stochnet.github.io/d2r/poison-nova-necromancer.md

 # Poison Nova Necromancer build

-Poison Nova Necromancer is a special spell-and-run build that solo everywhere in 8-player games.
+Poison Nova Necromancer is a special spell-and-run build that can solo everywhere in 8-player games.

 ## Character stats